Nick Lees and Bob Sanders Reminisce about Paige Young.

 Diana/Paige had a friend and fellow horse lover at Van Nuys Junior High.

-It’s possible Paige dropped out of high school after the 9th grade, 1959.
-Her grandfather, Ned LaRocca, died in November of that year.
-Many of the interviews from 69 state she began painting professionally at age 16.
+I think Paige dropped out of high school after the 9th grade, 1959.
+Her grandfather, Ned LaRocca, died in November of that same year.
+She would have been only 15 or 16 years old.
+Many of the interviews from 1969 state she began painting professionally at age 16.

-If she did attend or graduate from a high school, it definitely wasn’t Van Nuys High School.
+If Paige did attend or graduate from a high school, it definitely wasn’t Van Nuys High School.

-The wire service photos never mention Paige’s title of Playboy Playmate, but the local Lake Havasu City paper does.
+The wire service photos you have been looking at never mention Paige’s title of Playboy Playmate, but the local Lake Havasu City paper does.

 Arizona Republic April 17, 1969